vpx/starterc/doc/style_guide.md

  * @param length The longer side measurement
  * @param width The shorter side measurement
  * @return Product of length and width
+ */
- * @throws std::runtime_exception when the length and width are equal */ float area(float length, float width);
+float area(float length, float width);
 ```